Therapeutics

 On March 21, 2019, Biogen and Eisai announced they would terminate all currently ongoing aducanumab trials, following an interim analysis that predicted EMERGE and ENGAGE would miss their primary endpoints (see Mar 2019 news).
 On April 24, 2019, Biogen announced it would not initiate an anticipated Phase 3 secondary prevention program with aducanumab (Biogen Q1 Update), and removed it from its pipeline (May 2019 conference news).

-On October 22, 2019, Biogen announced that the interim futility analysis was wrong, and that subsequent analysis of a larger data set instead showed EMERGE had met its primary endpoint.
-People on the highest dose, 10 mg/kg, had a significant reduction in decline on the primary endpoint, the CDR-SB.
+On October 22, 2019, Biogen announced that the interim futility analysis was wrong, and that subsequent analysis of a larger dataset instead showed EMERGE had met its primary endpoint.
+People on the highest dose, 10 mg/kg, had declined significantly more slowly on the primary endpoint, the CDR-SB.
 This group also declined less on secondary endpoints MMSE, ADAS-Cog, and ADCS-ADL-MCI.
 The low-dose group had some slowing of progression, but the differences were not statistically significant from placebo.

-The ENGAGE trial did not meet the primary endpoint; however, an exploratory analysis suggested that a subgroup of people who had received 10 or more 10 mg/kg doses declined more slowly, similar to comparable EMERGE participants.
+The ENGAGE trial missed its primary endpoint.
+An exploratory analysis suggested that a subgroup of people who had received 10 or more 10 mg/kg doses declined more slowly, similar to comparable EMERGE participants.
+Results of both trials were published after peer review (Budd Haeberlein et al., 2022).
+A post-hoc analysis attributed the failure of ENGAGE to an imbalance in rapid progressors between treatment groups, and sub-optimal drug exposure (Mallinckrodt et al., 2023).

-Based on interactions with the FDA, Biogen announced plans to apply in early 2020 for regulatory approval for aducanumab in the United States.
-The company also planned to ask eligible patients from EMERGE, ENGAGE, and PRIME to return for renewed dosing and observation (see Oct 2019 news and commentary).
+Based on interactions with the FDA, Biogen announced plans to apply in early 2020 for regulatory approval for aducanumab in the U.S. The company also planned to ask eligible patients from EMERGE, ENGAGE, and PRIME to return for renewed dosing and observation (see Oct 2019 news and commentary).

 On July 8, 2020, Biogen submitted a biologics license application to the U.S. Food and Drug Administration for aducanumab, requesting priority review (Jul 2020 news), and later in the year, filed for approval in the European Union and Japan.